bschorr/FACETS_CreativeCoding/README.md

 ## Description

 A gentle intro to particles in P5.
+Easily portable to multiple other frameworks and languages.

 ## Instructors

 [Bernardo Schorr](http://www.bernardoschorr.com/) is a New York City based Creative Technologist.
-Artist, designer and coder, he’s a specialist in doing everything at once.
 Originally from Brazil, he’s known to have worked on robots, installations, immersive environments, heartbeat pillows and data visualization pieces.
 He has published papers in various conferences and exhibited work in Brazil and in the U.S.

 He teaches code at OF Course and is an Interaction Designer at Smart Design.